9:45am: Registration

 Turn moments of conflict into opportunities to strengthen public support.

-2:20pm: Keeping your power: Case study (Max Slaughter, Medical Aid for Palestinians)
+2:20pm: Protecting your power: Case study (Max Slaughter, Medical Aid for Palestinians)

 Defending humanitarian space